 This cognitive shortcut can lead to biased impressions and limited opportunities for those unfavorably judged.

-These researchers asked more than 24 raters to evaluate photographs of 30 different women who were “well-matched neutral facial expressions.
+These researchers asked more than 24 raters to evaluate photographs of 30 different women shown with neutral facial expressions.

-Each rater evaluated 10 images, including five photographs before the person had plastic surgery procedures and five images following surgical procedures which included:
+Each rater evaluated 10 images, including five photographs before the person had plastic surgery procedures and five images following surgical procedures that included:

 - Chin implant,

 - Lower blepharoplasty (lower eye lift),